-Another even better question than "what are the odds" in a

-patent case is "what is the margin of error?"
+The better question, or at least as good a question as "what are the odds" in a patent case is "what is the margin of error?"
 Virtually every political poll reports both the "approval rating" and the error factor, which illustrates the confidence level in the prediction.
 A poll reporting candidate Jones leading the race by a margin of 56 percent in favor, 40 against, with 4 percent undecided would present happy news if the error were plus or minus 3 percentage points.
-If the possible error were plus or minus 40 percentage pointsthe reversal rate in claim construction issues-that same prediction would be of little use.
+If the possible error were plus or minus 40 percentage points -- the reversal rate in clam construction issues -- that same prediction would be of little use.

-Yet, this is a question almost never asked of trial counsel.
+Yet this is a question almost never asked of trial counsel.
 The answer to the question almost always will illustrate the dangers in handicapping patent litigation.